What does SDN mean

 OpenFlow is used to distribute the load to multiple IDS appliances.

 **Remote-Triggered Black Hole: RTBH refers to installing a host route to a bogus IP address ( RTBH address ) pointing to NULL interfaces on all routers.
-BGP is used for advertising the host routes to other BGP peers of the attacked hosts, with the next-hop pointing to the RTBH address and mostly automated in ISP environments.
+BGP is used to advertise the host routes to other BGP peers of the attacked hosts, with the next hop pointing to the RTBH address, and it is mainly automated in ISP environments.

 SDN deployment models